Whether it’s Sunday brunch, or Easter weekend, this spring brunch including quiche, pancakes, and more will be loved by everyone.

 I was selected for this opportunity as a member of Clever Girls and the content and opinions expressed here are all my own.

 I am absolutely loving the weather here in California right now.
-We are going between much needed rain, and warm 70 degree days.
-Which means some days we are curled up under blankets watching Netflix, and other days we are outside enjoying the beautiful sunshine.
+We are going between much-needed rain and warm 70 degree days.
+This means some days we are curled up under blankets watching Netflix, and other days we are outside enjoying the beautiful sunshine.
 A perfect mix really.

 Pancakes are a favorite of my kids, you can find my pancake recipe here.

 Serve with a jug of syrup, butter, and fresh fruit.

 I like to make different quiches, I often switch out ingredients, sometimes adding ham or bacon and tomato.

 This Asparagus and mushroom quiche though is delicious.

 - 1 pie crust - I actually had a sheet of puff pastry in the freezer so used that.

 - 1/4 stick butter